jarrrgh/banana-split/README.md

 TODO
 ---------
-- Ignore rotation along build plate (seems SceneNode.getOrientation() may have a bug, which makes this rather difficult)
+- Ignore rotation along build plate (seems SceneNode.getOrientation() may have a bug, which makes this rather difficult).
+- Use ZOffsetDecorator to avoid issues caused by auto dropping to build plate.
-- Use Cura SDK/API to avoid compatibility issues in the future
+- Use Cura SDK/API to avoid compatibility issues in the future.
 - Localizations...
-- An actual banana split
+- An actual banana split...

 <img width="300px" src="banana-split.jpg" title="Photo by Eiliv Aceron from Pexels: https://www.pexels.com/photo/banana-on-a-white-ceramic-plate-6895879/" />